TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

    Starting with TYPO3 version 12.0 file :file:`EXT:examples/Configuration/page.tsconfig`
    is automatically included.
 For version 11.5 and below this file has to be included in the :file:`ext_localconf.php`.
-   See :ref:`Setting global page TSconfig <t3tsconfig:pagesettingdefaultpagetsconfig>`.
-   See :ref:`Wizard configuration reference <t3tsconfig:pagenewcontentelementwizard>`.
+   See :ref:`Global page TSconfig, compatible with TYPO3 11 and 12 <t3tsconfig:page-tsconfig-v11-v12>`.

 .. include:: /Images/AutomaticScreenshots/CustomContentElements/ContentElementWizard.rst.txt